rat-atouille/fullStackProj/README.md

 - **TMDb API**: Provides access to a vast database of movie information.

 ## License ##
-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the LICENSE file for details.